The RN to BSN program at the Mount is built on 40 years of experience. Nursing is at the heart of the Mount's mission.

 Visit our financial aid page to learn your options for scholarships, grants, and loans.

-Assistant Professor, RN-BSN/RN-MSN Program Director
+Assistant Professor, RN-BSN Program Director